I-Synergy/I-Synergy.Framework/docs/ISynergy.Framework/articles/synchronization/SqliteEncryption.md

 Overview
 --------

--   **SQLite** doesn\'t support encrypting database files by default.
+-   **Sqlite** doesn\'t support encrypting database files by default.
--   Instead, we need to use a modified version of SQLite like [SEE](https://www.hwaci.com/sw/sqlite/see.html) , [SQLCipher](https://www.zetetic.net/sqlcipher/) ,
+-   Instead, we need to use a modified version of Sqlite like [SEE](https://www.hwaci.com/sw/sqlite/see.html) , [SQLCipher](https://www.zetetic.net/sqlcipher/) ,
     [SQLiteCrypt](http://www.sqlite-crypt.com/) , or